GabrielGrimberg/Advanced-Algorithms/README.md

 - Time Complexity: O(V + E).
 - Memory Complexity: Not good, we have to store a lot of references.

-Iteration is available for Breadth First Search.
+Iteration is available for Breadth First Search for the Linked List approach and the Array approach.
 We visit every vertex exactly once.
 We visit the neighbours then the neighbours of these new vertices and so on.

 ##### Abstract Data Type for Depth First Search: Queue.